Home

 Can Consent Orders be overturned

-Can a Consent Order be Changed or Overturned After it’s Made?
+Can a Consent Order be Changed or Overturned?

-However, if there is no agreement between the parties, an application must be made to the Court, and specific, stringent grounds must be demonstrated for the order to be varied or set aside:
+However, if there is no agreement between the two parties, only a person affected by the existing orders—such as a partner, ex-partner, or someone with a financial relationship—can apply to overturn consent orders.
+An application must be made to the court, and the court exercises discretion, applying a very high threshold to ensure finality.
+The onus of proof is on the person seeking the change to demonstrate specific, stringent grounds for the order to be varied or set aside:

 • Miscarriage of Justice: This occurs when an order was obtained through unfair means, such as fraud, duress, suppression of evidence (including non-disclosure of relevant information), or the giving of false evidence.
 Proving duress, which involves demonstrating undue influence or coercion, can be particularly challenging.

 • Hardship: This ground applies when unforeseen and exceptional circumstances arise after the order was made, causing significant hardship to a party or a child.
+The court must find that a party has failed to fulfill their obligations under the consent order for it to be varied or set aside.
 Examples might include an unexpected job loss that severely impacts financial capacity, or a new medical condition for a child requiring expensive treatment.

 • Impracticality: If circumstances have changed since the order was made, rendering it impractical to carry out, this ground may apply.
 It requires more than mere difficulty; for instance, if property subject to the order is destroyed or significantly devalued.

-• Defaulting: If a party has defaulted on an obligation under the order, and the resulting circumstances make it just and equitable to vary or replace the order.
+• Defaulting: If a party has defaulted on an obligation under the order, and the resulting circumstances make it just and equitable to vary or replace the order, the court may intervene.

-• Significant Change in Circumstances (for Parenting Orders): For parenting orders specifically, the Court will only reconsider final orders if there has been a significant change in circumstances since the order was made, and importantly, if it is in the best interests of the child for the orders to be reconsidered.
-Examples of such changes include a substantial alteration in living arrangements for either parent, significant developmental changes or new needs for the child, a parent’s relocation interstate or internationally, or an escalation of conflict between parents that renders the current order unworkable.
-The fact that overtime things change in itself is not a reason enough to represent a significant change in circumstances.
+• Significant Change in Circumstances (for Parenting Orders): For parenting orders specifically, the court will only reconsider final orders if there has been a significant change in circumstances since the order was made, and importantly, if it is in the best interests of the child for the orders to be reconsidered.
+Examples of such changes include a substantial alteration in parenting arrangements or living arrangements for either parent, significant developmental changes or new needs for the child, a parent’s relocation interstate or internationally, or an escalation of disputes or conflict between parents that renders the current order unworkable.
+The fact that things change over time is not, in itself, enough to represent a significant change in circumstances.

-There are strict time limits for filing an application to appeal or review Consent Orders, such as 28 days for a review by a Judge if the order was initially issued by a Registrar.
+There are strict time limits for filing an application to appeal or review consent orders, such as 28 days for filing a Notice of Appeal.
+An appeal is not a “do-over”; it is a request for a higher court to review a decision based on legal errors.

 Ground Description Key Requirements/Examples